 You must be confused about the different shades of color-correcting concealers available in the market.
 Color correctors are used to hiding blemishes and pigmentation on your skin.
 Go for a green color corrector to hide redness, yellow color corrector to take care of blue or purple patches, and orange and peachy ones to hide dark circles on different skin tones.

-Spot the areas on your face where you need to color correct, dot those areas using your desired color corrector, and blend it in using a makeup sponge or your fingers.
+Spot the areas on your face where you need to color correct, dot those areas using your desired color corrector, and blend it in using a makeup sponge or your ring fingertip.

 5. Apply Foundation

-Choose the right foundation with medium to high coverage, according to your skin tone.
-Use a makeup sponge to blend it on your skin in circular motions and get the desired coverage.
+Foundation is an essential cosmetic product.
+Choose the right foundation with light, medium or full coverage, according to your skin tone.
+Use a makeup sponge or silicon brush to blend it on your skin in circular motions or depending on the type of the brush shape and get the desired coverage.

 6. Pick A Voluminous Mascara